Industry Dynamics with Cartels: The Case of the Container Shipping Industry: Identification and Estimation

-where $\gamma_{1}$ is a route-year-level supply slope, $\gamma_{2}$ is coefficients of cost shifters, $\tilde{\gamma}_1$ and $ \tilde{\gamma}_2 $ are the cartel effects, $\gamma_{r}$ is a route fixed effect, and $\eta_{irt}$ is an i.i.d. error term.
-Route marginal cost is defined as $MC_{rt}=\gamma_1 \frac{Q_{rt}}{S_{rt}} +\gamma_{r}.$ Cost shifters $Y_{rt}$ include the average age of ships deployed in each route, the tonnage share of 20-year-old ships, and the average size of ships deployed in each route.
-These are used to capture the fact that old ships are less efficient than new ones to use fuel energy and larger ships have smaller marginal shipping costs on average.
-The term $\frac{Q_{rt}}{S_{rt}}$ is instrumented with a demand shifter, log GDP of the destination area, which is excluded from the supply equation.
+where $\gamma_{0}$ is the coefficient on the post-1973 time control, $\gamma_{1}$ is the supply slope, $\gamma_{2}$ is the vector of coefficients on the cost shifters, $\tilde{\gamma}_1$ and $\tilde{\gamma}_2$ are the regime-specific price wedges, $\gamma_{r}$ is a route fixed effect, and $\eta_{rt}$ is an i.i.d. error term.
+Like the demand error $\zeta_{rt}$, the supply error $\eta_{rt}$ is an econometric residual and is not included in the state used in the dynamic model.
+Route marginal cost is

+The term $\gamma_0 1(t\ge 1974)+\gamma_2'Y_{rt}+\gamma_r$ is the additive route-year cost component $c_{rt}$ in Section \ref{sec:model}.
+The cost shifters $Y_{rt}$ are average ship size and the tonnage share of ships over 20 years old; both describe fleet technology in the route-year cost component.
+I instrument $Q_{rt}/S_{rt}$ with log GDP for the destination region.
+The exclusion restriction is that, conditional on the cost shifters, the post-1973 time control, route fixed effects, and regime dummies, destination GDP affects freight rates only through shipping quantity, not through marginal cost.

-The cost parameters are identified by the time-series and cross-sectional variations across the main six routes under the functional form assumption and known regime changes from institutional background discussed in Section \ref{sec:data_and_institiutional_background}.
+The cost parameters are identified by time-series and cross-sectional variation across the six main routes, given the functional form and the maintained common regime classification described in Section \ref{sec:data_and_institiutional_background}.
+Accordingly, the 1980--1983 wedge is a pooled regime parameter, not the causal effect of Sea-Land's withdrawal.